econnet/econ/do.rst

 Motivated by |pnoemployment|.

-Not using employment is the major difference between the econ lattice and traditional companies.
+.. _`d2`:

-Profit sharing or advanced payments are usual practices.
+:d2: priceless

-The actual value of internal work is only determined by the success of the product on the market.
+The actual value of product-internal work is only determined by the success of the product on the market.
 To stop inequality from growing, it is essential

 - *not to give a price to product-internal work using an outside currency*